-In 2011 the Company made significant contributions to numerous charities and community organisations which supported organisations caring for people suffering chronic mental illness, and sufferers of cancer and cystic fibrosis.
-Contributions were also made to the Smith Family to support indigenous communities in Darwin and numerous other sporting, charitable and cultural groups across the regions where CIC is active.
+In 2012 the Company continued to make significant contributions to numerous charities and community organisations caring for people suffering chronic mental illness, cancer and cystic fibrosis.
+Contributions were also made to numerous other sporting, charitable and cultural groups across the regions where CIC is active.